By Jerry Del Priore

 500 milligrams of Vitamin C daily after eating is enough under normal conditions.

 Foods high in vitamin C include oranges, broccoli, kale, guava, and cantaloupe.

 Chamomile tea is one of the most widely-used, traditional relaxation and upset stomach remedies in the world, known for its soothing properties and often taken before bedtime to promote a sounder sleep.

 There is no standard dose of chamomile, though studies have used between 400 to 1,600 milligrams daily in capsule form.

 While chamomile is relatively safe, be mindful to not take it if you’re pregnant, as it may act as uterine stimulate and increase the possibility of an abortion.

 Plus, if you’re allergic to daisy, ragweed, aster, chrysanthemum, or marigold plants, you should proceed with caution.

-And if you have a bleeding disorder or take an anti-coagulant, avoid it as it contains coumarin — an organic chemical compound found in some plants that acts as a blood thinner that may make your blood too thin.
+And if you have a bleeding disorder or take an anti-coagulant, avoid it as it contains coumarin — an organic chemical compound found in some plants, that acts as a blood thinner and may make your blood too thin.